Zvord/Censor.DV/README.md

 }
 ```

 Now return to the main question.
 How do you cover it?
 SystemVerilog has transition coverage, so you may be able to get away with just FSM state sequence coverage.
-Not very easy to write and maintain, but okay.
+Not very easy to write and maintain, but it's okay.
 But we need to account for events, too.
 Still looks manageble?
 Oh, wait, our device consists of TX and RX parts, actually!
 Now we have a cross of two FSMs and events and absolutely zero motivation to solve this problem with covergroups.

 That's why you need Censor.